Accurate Machine Learning Atmospheric Retrieval via a Neural Network Surrogate Model for Radiative Transfer: Methods

-The best-fit spectrum plot contains the data (with observational bandpasses indicated by uncertainties in $x$) and, if the Datasketches\footnote{\url{https://datasketches.apache.org/}} library is installed, the 1, 2, and 3$\sigma$ spectra.
+HOMER produces plots of the best-fit spectrum, 1D marginalized posteriors, 2D pairwise posteriors, and parameter history traces.
+The best-fit spectrum plot contains the data (with observational bandpasses indicated by uncertainties in $x$) and, if the DataSketches\footnote{\url{https://datasketches.apache.org/}} library is installed, the 1$\sigma$, 2$\sigma$, and 3$\sigma$ spectra.
 We use the streaming quantiles method of \citet{KarninEtal2016focsStreamingQuantiles} as implemented in DataSketches to compute the 1-2-3$\sigma$ spectra.
 This approach avoids needing to load all of the evaluated models at once, which could exceed system memory.

 HOMER calculates the steps per effective independent sample (SPEIS) and effective sample size (ESS) as described in \citet{HarringtonEtal2020apjsBART1}.
 Markov chains make small, correlated steps; while a chain may perform 100,000 iterations, if it takes 5000 steps to materialize a completely independent sample (steps per effective independent sample, SPEIS), then there have only been 20 effective samples.
 SPEIS is calculated from the autocorrelation function of each parameter for each chain; as a conservative estimate, we use the highest SPEIS value when calculating the ESS of the Bayesian inference to ensure we do not underestimate credible region uncertainties.
 By rearranging Equation 1 of \citet{HarringtonEtal2020apjsBART1}, an uncertainty $s_{\hat{C}}$ can be calculated on a given credible region $\hat{C}$ based on the ESS:

 For example, if the ESS is 20, then the determined 68.27\% credible region is actually the 68.27 $\pm$ 10\% credible region; running the inference for more iterations would increase the ESS and accordingly decrease the uncertainty on that credible region.